For the middle class, urban fiddle player of today

 THE ORIGINS OF OLD TIME TUNES

-Many tunes which are standards in the old time fiddle repertoire can be traced back hundreds of years- often to the British Isles.
+Many tunes which are standards in the old time fiddle repertoire can be traced back hundreds of years- often to the British Isles, and they often have fascinating stories behind them.
 Musicologists such as Alan Jabbour have done a great deal of interesting work in this area.

 SOLDIER’S JOY